A Four-Day Itinerary for Big Bend, Texas

 We eased into our Big Bend National Park experience by first stopping at the Fossil Discovery Exhibit.
-This wondrous 801,000 acre park opened in 1944 and is part of the Chihuahuan Desert, which reaches into northern Mexico.
-Big Bend is named for the vast curve of the Rio Grande River in this part of Texas.
+This wondrous 801,000-acre park opened in 1944 and is part of the Chihuahuan Desert, which reaches into northern Mexico.
+Big Bend is named for the broad curve of the Rio Grande River in this part of Texas.

 Next came an easy hike at Lost Mine Trail.
 As we drove further into the vast National Park, I was mesmerized by the beauty of the deep-set mountains, rugged terrain, and barren landscape.
 All roads are not paved, so keep in mind that you may run into primitive dirt roads or “improved” dirt roads.
 May is the perfect time for visiting this part of the country, which is still a secret from much of the world.

 We stopped at Santa Elena Canyon, a beautiful spot for exploring.
 If you would like to swim in the Rio Grande, this is your chance.
 With the Sierra de Ponce Mountains on the Mexican side and Mesa de Anguilla on the left, it is a perfect backdrop for stunning Big Bend photos.

 Big Bend’s landscape is one that few people see.
 While being in a remote part of the country and one of the least visited national parks, I found it to be superb, and it quickly became one of my favorites.
 The rolling hills and rough terrain added to Big Bend’s allure.
 Throw in the local plants, animals, and dry heat, and it was like being on a different planet.
 This is definitely a place for high adventurers to check out for the adrenaline rush alone.